LabKey/labkey-ui-components/packages/querygrid/README.md

 * Add optional parameters to getSelection and pass through from getSelected so filters in the query string are used
 * Add optional properties for LookupSelectInput to allow filtering and sorting of options
 * Port UserSelect (as UserSelectInput) from Biologics
-* Add showViewSelector and showChartSelector parameters queryGrid initialization properties
+* Add support for app metadata for QueryGridModel hideEmptyViewSelector and hideEmptyChartSelector

 ### version 0.20.0
 *Released*: 8 October 2019